doyouevendata/doyouevendata.github.io/_posts/2017-03-19-Extra-Simple-GGPLOT2-Graphs-in-RStudio.md

 3 1882  0.09 -0.14 -.10 -.62  -.40 -1.05 -.74 -.14 -.10 -.35 -.42  -.70 -.39
 ```
 <p align="justify">
 If only we could reshape our table ...
-But we can ;) Before we go to the super-complicated RESHAPE function, let's think about what we wanna achieve and check how the function works. (psst, you can check reshape function help page, just run this command: <code>?reshape</code>) There is an <a href="https://www.r-bloggers.com/the-reshape-function/">article</a> created by r-bloggers about reshape and it's worth checking.
+But we can ;) Before we go to the super-complicated RESHAPE function, let's think about what we wanna achieve and check how the function works (psst, you can check reshape function help page, just run this command: <code>?reshape</code>).
+There is an <a href="https://www.r-bloggers.com/the-reshape-function/">article</a> created by r-bloggers about reshape and it's worth checking.
 Also, I've prepared a little picture that helps to understand what is going to happen:
 </p>
 ![graph_points](/images/transposition.png)
 First, we can remove the J.D column, it is no longer useful.